ahmet/awesome-web3/README.md

 - [Into the Ether](https://podcast.ethhub.io)
 - [Mapping Out Eth 2.0](https://www.coindesk.com/podcasts/mapping-out-eth-2-0/) - Development of Ethereum 2.0.
 - [BAT Community](https://basicattentiontoken.libsyn.com/website) - BAT, Brave and tech underneath.
+- [Delphi Media](https://open.spotify.com/show/62PR1RigLG2YN5Pelq6UY9?si=MvCsyROjRkehh8bnnlKlLg) - Bi-weekly episodes on investing in the digital asset industry.
+- [On The Brink with Castle Island](https://open.spotify.com/show/47aw3C5brBfL8pCIw8LrQL) - Explore the political, ethical, and economic significance of Bitcoin and other public blockchains and talk to some of the leading experts in the industry.

 ## Newsletter

 - [Week in Web3](https://linktr.ee/weekinweb3)
 - [EthHub Weekly](https://ethhub.substack.com)
+- [Week in Ethereum Newsletter](https://weekinethereumnews.com/) - Weekly updates from the Ethereum ecosystem.
+- [Developer DAO Newsletter](https://developerdao.substack.com/) - Articles from Developer DAO directly inside your inbox.
+- [BuidlGuidl Newsletter](https://buildguidl.substack.com/) - A newsletter about Ethereum builders creating products, prototypes, and tutorials.

 ## Platform as a Service